 Non-native English speakers must document their English proficiency by completing and passing an English language test.
 Check if this applies to you here.

-You must take one of the following tests (test scores more than two years old are invalid):
+You must take one of the following tests/subjects:

 You may be exempt from taking an English language test if you:

 Note that applicants from certain Asian and eastern European countries (for example Russia, Belarus, Ukraine, Bangladesh, India, Nepal, Pakistan, Sri Lanka, Thailand, Vietnam, China, Iran and more) with a bachelor's degree and/or a master's degree from their home country where the language of instruction has been English, are not exempt from the English language requirements.

 The English language requirements are set by the Norwegian Agency for Quality Assurance in Education and the University Board at the University of Agder.

 Most of our master's programmes are taught in Norwegian and require the applicants to fulfil both the Norwegian and the English language requirements.
 You will find more information about the Norwegian language requirements here.

 Applications to master's programmes must include:

 Applications to Music Performance must also include:

 Please upload all documents and make sure your application is complete when you apply.
 Incomplete applications will not be considered.
 However, if you are finishing a degree or if you are taking an English language test, the final post mark date/deadline for uploading is 1 December (applies to non-EU/EEA applicants without residence permit to Norway).